Minnesota DRUG REHAB AND TREATMENT CENTERS

 Treatment

-State treatment data for substance use disorders are derived from two primary sources—an annual one-day census in N-SSATS and annual treatment admissions from the Treatment Episode Data Set (TEDS).4 In the 2006 N-SSATS survey, Minnesota showed a one-day total of 10,078 clients in treatment, the majority of whom (7,246 or 72%) were in outpatient treatment.
+State treatment data for substance use disorders are derived from two primary sources�''an annual one-day census in N-SSATS and annual treatment admissions from the Treatment Episode Data Set (TEDS).4 In the 2006 N-SSATS survey, Minnesota showed an one-day total of 10,078 clients in treatment, the majority of whom (7,246 or 72%) were in outpatient treatment.
 Of the total number of clients in treatment on this date, 832 (8%) were under the age of 18.

 Chart 2 shows the percent of admissions mentioning particular drugs or alcohol at the time of admission.5 Across the last 15 years, there has been a small decline in the number of admissions mentioning alcohol and a marked increase in the percent of admissions mentioning methamphetamine (from 1.9% in 1992, to more than 18% in 2006).